 Unlawful Discrimination, Harassment, and Retaliation

-It is the policy of the Conservatory to maintain a work and academic environment for all members of the NEC community that is free of sexual misconduct of any kind and discriminatory actions based on race, color, gender, age, sexual orientation, religion, ethnic or national origin, physical or mental disability, genetic information, veterans’ status, membership in uniformed services, or any other protected status.
-Unlawful employment discrimination and sexual misconduct by officers, managers, faculty, supervisors, employees, students, advisors, vendors, clientele, and contractors will not be tolerated.
+It is the policy of the Conservatory to maintain a work and academic environment that is free of sexual harassment and discriminatory actions based on race, color, gender, gender identity, age, sexual orientation, religion, ethnic or national origin, physical or mental disability, genetic information, veterans’ status, membership in uniformed services, or any other protected status.
+Unlawful employment discrimination and sexual harassment by officers, managers, faculty, supervisors, employees, students advisors, vendors, clientele, and contractors will not be tolerated.

-Further, any retaliation against an individual who has complained about sexual misconduct or unlawful discrimination, or retaliation against individuals for cooperating with an investigation of a complaint of sexual misconduct or unlawful discrimination, is similarly unlawful and will not be tolerated.
+Further, any retaliation against an individual who has complained about sexual harassment or unlawful discrimination, or retaliation against individuals for cooperating with an investigation of a complaint of sexual harassment or unlawful discrimination, is similarly unlawful and will not be tolerated.